poblabs/OpenSprinkler-Push-Notifications/README.md

 # DEBUG INFO

+First, you will need the Python requests library.
+Install it via `sudo easy_install requests`

-If for some reason things aren't working, you can check the init.d script's log file, located at /var/log/ospi-notifications.
+Then, if for some reason things aren't working, you can check the init.d script's log file, located at /var/log/ospi-notifications.
 This could give you some insight on what's wrong.
 Otherwise check the permissions on the /etc/init.d/ospi-notifications script as well as the /home/pi/ospi_push_notifications.py script.